-This second surah is the longest chapter in the Quran and there are many points that I think would be worth discussing with children.
-There are some very important points about belief and then a summary of prophetic history from Adam(a) to Daoud(a).
+This second surah is the longest chapter in the Quran and contains many ideas that can be used to encourage analytical thought with children.
+There are some very important points about belief and then a summary of prophetic history from Adam(a) to Dawud(a).

 Within this summary is a parable about the sacrifice of a cow that loosely means we cannot hide our errors from Allah(s).